profe-pep/single-page-app-vanilla-js/README.md

 ### Limitations

 There are some limitations.

 Like refreshing a page or inputting a valid path manually in the address bar will give a error result.
 So maybe sure to start off from the root page each time and you make a change to the app locally.
-Some routing on a local static server or Netlity could fix this.
+Some routing on a local static server (in SPA mode) or Netlify config can fix this.

-Also there is no hot-reloading.

-The dev experience could be improved by using an NPM server that handles these features better, though it would not match the intended prod environment of a static site.
+There is no hot-reloading with a basic static server but some provide this option for you.

 ## License